 Proposals made in trade negotiations indicate that agreement on treaty-level provisions regarding certain matters within the scope of ITU is a new trend and/or and emerging issue in telecommunications/ICTs and its environment which may impact the ITRs.
 In particular, there are provisions (agreed or proposed) in trade agreements regarding spam and cybersecurity.

 In light of the above, Member States are invited to consider the situation and to consider how to address it in the context of the review of the ITRs.
-In particular, they may wish to consider: a) Provisions should refer to, and bind, only Member States, not private parties (some of the language of the 1988 ITRs, which were agreed when there were still many state-owned monopoly telecommunications operators, was carried over to the 2012 ITRs); b) the ITRs should complement the CS/CV, not overlap with it; consequently, Member States may wish to consider abrogating, either in the CS/CV, or in the ITRs, provisions that overlap or are duplicative or redundant; c) Member States may wish to consider whether new provisions are required to fill gaps and to address new/emerging issues.
+In particular, they may wish to consider: a) Provisions should refer to, and bind, only Member States, not private parties (some of the language of the 1988 ITRs, which were agreed when there were still many state-owned monopoly telecommunications operators, was carried over to the 2012 ITRs); b) the ITRs should complement the Constitution/Convention (CS/CV), not overlap with it; consequently, Member States may wish to consider abrogating, either in the CS/CV, or in the ITRs, provisions that overlap or are duplicative or redundant; c) Member States may wish to consider whether new provisions are required to fill gaps and to address new/emerging issues.

-A more detailed discussion for each of the articles of the 2012 ITRs, and for possible gap-filling, is provided in the annexes to this contribution.
+A more detailed discussion for each of the articles of the 2012 ITRs, and for possible gap-filling, is provided in the annex to this contribution.

 Summary of Addendum 1 to EG-ITRs-3: This Addendum refers to a Council of Europe treaty on Artificial Intelligence (AI) and discusses its implications for the ITRs.